Best Places to Move Abroad with Family (Based on Experience)

 Wrapping up: Honorable Mentions for Portugal, Spain, and France

-While Switzerland and Germany offer standout opportunities, other European countries deserve consideration.
+While Switzerland and Germany offer standout opportunities, other European countries deserve consideration, too.

 Portugal